dark-kitt/HTML5-Banner-Creator/README.md

 HTML5 Banner Creator
 ==============

 A small web application based on php (easy to modify), which helps to create fast and dynamic HTML5 Display Ads / HTML5 Banner.
 Set up your project with multiple banner and fill them with markup or place prepared js or scss files.
 Create templates for banner like Wallpapers or Fireplace Ads and view them as one ad, while designing.
-Have a multiple export for different advertisers.
 The HTML5 markup is mainly created by the tool itself.
-When creating HTML5 markup in the **`index.php`** file for each banner, just place the contents you need within the **`<body></body>`** tag and style them as usual.
+While creating HTML5 markup in the **`index.php`** file for each banner, just place the contents you need within the **`<body></body>`** tag and style them as usual.
+Have a multiple export for different advertisers and get information about unused CSS styles, to keep the file size small.
 Some examples, to show the usage, are available in the tool.

 ---